nim-lang/Nim/doc/manual.rst

 Subrange types
 --------------
-A subrange type is a range of values from an ordinal or float point type (the base type).
+A subrange type is a range of values from an ordinal or floating point type (the base type).
 To define a subrange type, one must specify it's limiting values: the lowest and highest value of the type: